What kinds of spiders can you find in Indiana?

-Today, you are going to learn about 22 spiders that live in Indiana.
+Today, you will learn about the most common spiders that live in Indiana.

 Wolf Spider Range Map